 Like Amazon itself, Prime Video has just about everything you could want to watch.

-Already in 2023 we've seen The Rig, Carnival Row season 2 and Shotgun Wedding, and the list of must-watch shows continues with Lord of the Rings: The Rings of Power, The Marvelous Mrs Maisel and The Boys from previous years.
-Plus Amazon isn't slowing down, with upcoming anticipated adaptations of Fallout and the God of War TV show.
+Prime Video has a fantastic selection of classic and modern hits, including a growing library of original must-watch content.
+Recently we've seen the likes of Lord of the Rings: The Rings of Power, The Wheel of Time, Citadel, The Marvelous Mrs Maisel and The Boys, and much more is on the way, with upcoming anticipated adaptations of Fallout and the God of War TV show.

 - You can sign up to Amazon Prime here and find the full Prime Video library here